 - Student Financial Services

 - University Library

-Interim Upgrade to Level 6: When the Georgia Professional Standards Commission receives a TPMS Program Completion form (and the transcript reflecting the C&I coursework) indicating that an educator has completed a cert-only program in C&I and the educator has passed the GACE C&I assessment, he/she will qualify to add C&I to the certificate.
-Then the educator could simultaneously qualify for an in-field level 6 based on ABD status which must be verified with an official transcript and a completed Alternative Level Six Form.
-The form should be submitted to the Office of Academic Assistance.
+Interim Upgrade to Level 6: When the Georgia Professional Standards Commission receives a TPMS Program Completion form (and the transcript reflecting the C&I coursework) indicating that an educator is enrolled in the Ed.D.
+C&I program and has 1) passed the GACE C&I assessment, and 2) submitted and defended an approved prospectus, s/he will qualify to add C&I at level S6 to the certificate.

 - CEHD Scholarships

 - The Hayden-Waltz Doctoral Dissertation Award: Established by alumni Dr. Melvin Hayden and Dr. Lucy Welzant Hayden to honor their parents, Mr. & Mrs. Ralph Waldo Hayden, Sr. and Mr. & Mrs. Edwin Millart Waltz, this $1,000 award is presented to a doctoral student whose dissertation exhibits originality, clarity and effectiveness in the presentation of ideas, quality writing and contributes to the future scholarly productivity of his or her field.